Israel–United States relations: Kennedy and Johnson administrations (1961–1969)

-During the Six-Day War, Israeli jets and torpedo boats attacked USS Liberty, a U.S. Navy spy ship in international waters north of the Sinai Peninsula, about 25.5 nmi northwest from the Egyptian city of Arish, killing 34 and wounding 171.
-Israel, which stated the Liberty had been mistaken as the Egyptian vessel El Quseir, claimed it was an instance of friendly fire.
-The U.S. government accepted it as such, although the incident raised much controversy, and some still believe it to be deliberate: Thomas Hinman Moorer, 7th chairman of the Joint Chiefs of Staff, famously accused President Johnson of having covered up that the attack was a deliberate act, calling it "one of the classic all-American cover-ups".
+During the Six-Day War on June 8, 1967, Israeli jets and torpedo boats attacked USS Liberty, a U.S. Navy spy ship in international waters north of the Sinai Peninsula, about 25.5 nmi northwest from the Egyptian city of Arish, killing 34 crewmen and wounding 171 more.
+Following a strong protest by the U.S. government, Israel, which stated the Liberty had been mistaken as the Egyptian vessel El Quseir, claimed it was an instance of friendly fire and issued a formal apology.
+The U.S. government accepted the apology as such, although the incident raised much controversy, and some still believe it to be deliberate: Thomas Hinman Moorer, 7th chairman of the Joint Chiefs of Staff, famously accused President Johnson of having covered up that the attack was a deliberate act, calling it "one of the classic all-American cover-ups".

 Prior to the Six-Day War, U.S. administrations had taken considerable care to avoid giving the appearance of favoritism.
 Writing in American Presidents and the Middle East, George Lenczowski notes, "Johnson's was an unhappy, virtually tragic presidency", regarding "America's standing and posture in the Middle East", and marked a turning point in both U.S.–Israeli and U.S.–Arab relations.
 He characterizes the Middle Eastern perception of the U.S. as moving from "the most popular of Western countries" before 1948, to having "its glamour diminished, but Eisenhower's standing during the Arab–Israeli Suez Crisis convinced many Middle Eastern moderates that, if not actually lovable, the United States was at least a fair country to deal with; this view of U.S. fairness and impartiality still prevailed during Kennedy's presidency; but during Lyndon B. Johnson's presidency America's policy took a definite turn in the pro-Israeli direction".
 He added: "The June war of 1967 confirmed this impression, and from 1967 on [writing in 1990] the United States emerged as the most distrusted if not actually hated country in the Middle East."

 Total U.S. foreign aid to Israel compared to other countries.
 1946–2022.

 Following the war, the perception in Washington was that many Arab states (notably Egypt) had permanently drifted toward the Soviets.
 In 1968, with strong support from Congress, Johnson approved the sale of Phantom fighters to Israel, establishing the precedent for U.S. support for Israel's qualitative military edge over its neighbors.
 However, the U.S. continued to provide military equipment to Arab states such as Lebanon and Saudi Arabia, to counter Soviet arms sales in the region.

 During the Israeli–Egyptian War of Attrition, Israeli commandos captured a Soviet-built P-12 radar station in an operation code-named Rooster 53.
 Previously unknown information was subsequently shared with the U.S.